GUIDE 2024

 You must guarantee that data and information are retrieved quickly and efficiently.

-If you can’t swiftly and readily get information from a document system when you need it, hours and days can be wasted on projects, and key business knowledge can be neglected.
+If you can’t swiftly and readily get information from a document system when needed, hours and days can be wasted on projects and key business knowledge can be neglected.

 6. Change Control

-If you can’t monitor who and how documents are changed, you risk mistakes being unnoticed, unauthorized work being done, and projects spiraling out of control.
+If you can’t monitor who and how documents are changed, mistakes will go unnoticed, unauthorized work will occur, and projects will spiral out of control.

 Who made alterations to a document?
 Is it possible that developers are working in silos, creating new features without an authorization?
 Is it possible that a potentially harmful update to a medical device was authorized without the input and approval of a cross-functional team?
-Control mechanisms for engineering updates, as well as Corrective and Preventive Action (CAPA), guarantee that essential modifications are scrutinized and authorized by the appropriate personnel before they can be implemented.
+Control mechanisms for engineering updates and Corrective and Preventive Action (CAPA) guarantee that essential modifications are scrutinized and authorized by the appropriate personnel before they can be implemented.

-Effective change controls are the commercial and regulatory circuit breakers you need to safeguard your company from waste and errors.
+Adequate change controls are the commercial and regulatory circuit breakers that safeguard your company from waste and errors.

 7. Obsolescence